 Tabula Peutingeriana: Huge Ancient Roman Map Created By Unknown Cartographer

-A. Sutherland - AncientPages.com - The Tabula Peutingeriana is a huge, six meters long parchment scroll that depicts the road network of the Roman Empire.
+A. Sutherland - AncientPages.com - The Tabula Peutingeriana is a huge, six-meter-long parchment scroll depicting the Roman Empire's road network.
 It is an ancient, illustrated Roman road map and the only Roman world map that survived from antiquity.

 The Tabula Peutingeriana has been used since at least the 18th century as a primary source for geography of the Roman Empire.